Promoting Ethical Recruitment in the Hotel and Tourism Industry

 In order to increase the protection and wellbeing of migrants in the hotel and tourism industry, IOM has launched the new global initiative IRIS: Ethical Tourism to promote ethical recruitment in the industry.
 Building on IRIS, this initiative seeks to support the industry, governments, and civil society to reinforce, advance, and sustain ethical recruitment practices in the hospitality industry.

-To reinforce industry engagement, IOM and the International Tourism Partnership (ITP) have partnered to engage the industry and promote ethical recruitment practices.
+To reinforce industry engagement, IOM and the Sustainable Hospitality Alliance have partnered to engage the industry and promote ethical recruitment practices.

 What we do:

 This project brings together recruitment agencies in origin countries with employers in the hotel and tourism industry, local governments, and civil society actors to:

 - Drive demand and support recruitment agencies to align with the IRIS Standard